JEverettCreative/StoreFrontApp/README.md

 * Open the Customer application by running your CLI and running "node bamazonCustomer"; shows all products initially
 ![CustomerOpenApp](https://user-images.githubusercontent.com/45632983/56180842-aa821980-5fd0-11e9-94de-0f5b5fc04a38.png)

-* Follow the prompst to order.
+* Follow the prompts to order.
 Choosing an item in a quantity that exceeds stock will result in the following:
 ![Insufficient](https://user-images.githubusercontent.com/45632983/56180954-1d8b9000-5fd1-11e9-9b8c-8d97b2db0eec.png)

 * Choosing "Buy Again" allows you to start over.
 An order that can be fulfilled will be received in the following manner: